Fire aboard USS Bonhomme Richard (LHD 6)

-200714-N-SS350-1050 SAN DIEGO (July 14, 2020) Sailors stand at attention and salute the national ensign during morning colors behind the amphibious assault ship USS Bonhomme Richard (LHD 6) at Naval Base San Diego, July 14 as the ship endures an ongoing fire.
+200714-N-SS350-1025 SAN DIEGO (July 14, 2020) Sailors prepare to board the amphibious assault ship USS Bonhomme Richard (LHD 6) at Naval Base San Diego, July 14, to support ongoing firefighting efforts.
 On the morning of July 12, a fire was called away aboard the ship while it was moored pier side at Naval Base San Diego.
 Base and shipboard firefighters responded to the fire.
 Bonhomme Richard is going through a maintenance availability, which began in 2018.
 (U.S. Navy photo by Mass Communications Specialist 3rd Class Jason Waite/Released)

 |Date Taken: